What Is Public Safety DAS?

 The failure of the communication systems during the September 11th attacks and other subsequent failures led to an overhaul of the public safety communication systems.
 Municipalities passed mandates to ensure that property owners complied with newly adopted standards.
 With the implementation of the updated Public Safety DAS, communication between police, fire department, and other emergency personnel was achievable.
 The new regulations allow first responders to transmit and receive communication through their radios in all areas of a building.
 Many counties in the United States have enacted ordinances that require buildings to meet a minimum standard for all public safety communication systems.
 Every county has its own set of code requirements, so it’s important that owners become familiar with all provisions of the relevant codes and standards governing their area.
 Buildings must also be tested by a certified Public Safety DAS professional and property owners must ensure that buildings meet all the required standards.

 The National Fire Protection Association (NFPA) and the International Code Council (ICC) develop the standards and codes for Public Safety DAS.
 The NFPA and the ICC develop model codes at the national level that regulates the public safety communication systems.
-Included under these entities are the National Fire Code, the National Electrical Code and the National Building code.
+Included under these entities are the National Fire Code, the National Electrical Code, the International Building code and the International Fire Code.
 Most municipalities adhere to one or more of these groups for their public safety communication systems regulations.
 The NFPA and the ICC are two separate entities whose regulations work in tandem.

 Counties and Cities develop their specific ordinances and codes for Public Safety DAS based off of the NFPA and ICC national model codes.
 These ordinances and codes must include: